AdobeDocs/experience-manager-screens.en/help/user-guide/adding-components-to-a-channel.md

 >[!NOTE]
 >
->To view the properties of any component, select the component and click on the hammer icon to open/view properties.
+>To view the properties of any component, select the component and select the hammer icon to open/view properties.

 ### Application {#application}